CherylWei/Object-OrientedDrawingTool/README.md

-# Object-Oriented Drawing Application
+# Object-Oriented Drawing Tool

-Welcome to the **Object-Oriented Drawing Application**!
+Welcome to the **Object-Oriented Drawing Tool**!
 This application allows users to create unique artworks by drawing lines on a canvas, leveraging object-oriented principles to ensure efficient management and organization of the drawing logic.

 ## ✨Features